2022 Dirty Dozen and Clean Fifteen Lists

 But don’t let the Dirty DozenTM put you off your favorite fruits and veggies.
-“Fruits and vegetables are critical components of a healthy diet,” said toxicologist Thomas Galligan Ph.D.
-“We urge consumers who are concerned about their pesticide intake to consider, when possible, purchasing foods from the Clean FifteenTM list.
+Instead, buy the organic version and choose more foods from the Clean FifteenTM list.

-How are the Dirty DozenTM and Clean FifteenTM Ranked?
+How are the Dirty DozenTM and Clean 15TM Ranked?

 To compare pesticide contamination on each food, the Environmental Working Group uses the following six measures.